Career Development : Industry

 To find the industry association websites:

-- Industry profiles in library databases may have a section for related associations.
-For example, in the IBISWorld report, look under "About this Industry", then "Additional Resources".
+• Industry profiles in library databases may have a section for related associations.
+For example, in the IBISWorld report, look under the External Environment -> Assistance -> Non-government section.